Learning, Personal Development and Volunteering

 Learning

 The Centre for Lifelong Learning (CLL) is renowned locally and internationally in educational gerontology and providing learning for older adults.
 With the largest programme of university-based learning opportunities aimed at those over 50 in Europe, we aim to meet the increasingly diverse learning needs of older people.
-Through the Centre for Lifelong Learning at Strathclyde, over 2500 adult learners take a range of classes each year and our programmes are constantly evolving to cater for the interests of this demographic.
+Through the Centre for Lifelong Learning at Strathclyde, over 2500 adult learners take a range of classes each year and our programmes are constantly evolving to cater to the interests of this demographic.

 Our current programmes can be viewed below;